 Social Security trust fund assets are invested almost entirely in non-marketable special-issue U.S. government securities that represent loans to the U.S. Treasury's general fund.
 Those bonds pay market rates of interest.
 But many analysts believe that greater returns could be achieved, on average, in the more volatile equity markets.
-For example, investing 40 percent of trust fund assets in equities, phased in over 15 years, would reduce the 75-year deficit by about 40 percent, assuming a 6.5 percent real rate of return over the long term.
-Investment procedures could be changed to allow such investment, with appropriate safeguards against market manipulation through, for example, the use of indexed funds.
+For example, investing 40 percent of trust fund assets in equities, phased in over 15 years, would reduce the 75-year deficit by about a third, assuming a 6.4 percent real rate of return over the long term.
+11 Investment procedures could be changed to allow such investment - with appropriate safeguards against market manipulation or political lobbying on investment decisions - through the use of indexed funds, using just one example.
+However, equity returns are highly variable and short- and long-range actuarial projections could fluctuate significantly from year to year.

-Still, the vast sums involved under the present-law tax rates could have unintended effects on the securities markets.
+Still, the vast sums involved under the current-law tax rates could have unintended effects on the securities markets.
 Initially, the trust funds would be major purchasers of equities, but later they would become major sellers.
-Further, the Treasury would have to find alternate buyers for government bonds that otherwise would have gone into the trust funds.
+Further, the Treasury would have to find alternative buyers for government bonds that otherwise would have gone into the trust funds.
 Economists have debated the potential effects of such changes on the prices of both equity and non-equity securities, and the reaction of other investors to these changes.
+Even if equity investment reduces Social Security's deficit, it could reduce returns in employer-sponsored retirement plans and individual savings.

 Of course, the potential additional income from changing the investment procedures would depend on the size of the fund.
-If, at some time in the future, as seems likely, the program is returned more closely to pay-as-you-go financing, the additional income would constitute a smaller portion of program financing.
+If at some time in the future, as seems likely, the program is returned more closely to pay-as-you-go financing, the additional income would constitute a smaller portion of program financing.

-Means Testing
+Means testing